 Most undergraduate students enter the College as matriculants, i.e., as students who are enrolled in a specific program leading to an undergraduate degree.
 Each student is responsible for the completion of the requirements and course prerequisites in force in the student’s program of study at the time of matriculation.

 A student who interrupts matriculation for two or more semesters must apply for readmission and is bound by the requirements in force at the time of readmission.
+Completed courses with content that is no longer academically or professionally current may need to be repeated.
+The decision will be made at the discretion of the department chair and the associate dean.
 Please contact the admissions office for the current reapplication requirements.

 Non-matriculated students, i.e., individuals who are not working towards a degree at Canisius, may be approved for a maximum of 9 credit hours per semester.
 Courses requiring prerequisites may be taken only when supporting documents are presented at the time of application insuring that the prerequisite courses have been successfully completed.
 Non-matriculated students will receive the normal college credit for all work successfully completed.